Podcast: Play in new window | Download

 Conclusion

-As you can see, it is imperative to understand the basic differences in these three book sections in order to produce a professional-looking and complete self-published book.
-Each section is clearly different, and each performs a specific function in the book.
-Therefore, in order to produce a high-quality and well-designed book, a self-publisher will need to put a lot of thought and effort into producing these three vital sections.
+As you can see, it is imperative to understand the fundamental differences in these three book sections to produce a professional-looking and complete self-published book.
+Each section is different, and each performs a specific function in the book.

-Questions For Us To Think About And Discuss
+Questions to Think About

 1. Please discuss how one or more of these sections helped your book.